Solicitors for You

 Executors are required to follow all of the directions that the deceased provide in their will.
 They should always act in the best interests of the beneficiaries.
 If you have concerns about choosing an executor, or would prefer that these responsibilities be handled by a professional executor rather than a friend or family member, contact us to discuss our services.
 As well as acting in this capacity, we can help you to apply for a grant of probate, or provide help and advice when selling probate property.

-Each of these is viewed differently in the eyes of the law and must be managed accordingly.
+Each of these is viewed differently in the eyes of the law and must be treated as such.

 Property owned solely by the deceased